 - LinkedIn prospecting.

-Use trade magazines and industry publications to collect information about suitable wholesale suppliers through wholesalers advertising and an industry directory.
+Use trade magazines and industry publications to collect information about suitable wholesale merchants through vendors advertising and an industry directory.

 2.5 Referrals and Recommendations